|

 widow maker heart attack.
 I had no idea

-that I had been living with CAD for
+that I had been living with an small,

 lean, with a very healthy diet, and I